Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Real-World Application: U.S. Housing Market Forecasting

 \subsection{Discussion of Results}

-The mean $W_2$ error of DPDD is 0.042, improving upon WAR’s 0.052 over the test set.
-DPDD’s advantage is particularly evident during high-volatility periods (e.g., 2021–2022), when market-wide shifts affect all MSAs simultaneously.
-In contrast, WAR sometimes performs better during abrupt local corrections (e.g., April 2020 or November 2022), due to its short-horizon adaptation.
+The mean $W_2$ error of DPDD is 0.042, which improves upon the WAR’s 0.052 over the test set.
+The advantage of DPDD is particularly evident during periods of high volatility (e.g., 2021–2022) when market-wide shifts affect all MSAs simultaneously.
+In contrast, WAR sometimes performs better during abrupt local corrections (e.g., April 2020 or November 2022) because of its short-horizon adaptation.

+Mode 1 reflects the underlying structure of housing price distribution in the United States: some cities are consistently more expensive than others.
+Mode 2 reflects market volatility: how prices move from one range to another during the economic cycle.

 DPDD benefits from: \begin{itemize} \item capturing the smooth, long-term evolution of spatial distributions via Koopman modes; \item exploiting the global structure of the density manifold rather than local linearization; \item maintaining stability in low-variance months, where WAR's FPCA-based scores become noisy. \end{itemize}